 How much does an Occupational Therapy Driving Assessment cost?

 The cost of an assessment will vary depending on reporting requirements and whether you are an NDIS participant.
+Speak to the peak body organisation Occupational Therapy Australia for help.

 How can I organise an Occupational Therapy Driving Assessment?